Marilyn Monroe: 1954–1955: Conflicts with 20th Century-Fox and marriage to Joe DiMaggio

 In April 1954, Otto Preminger's western River of No Return, the last film that Monroe had filmed prior to the suspension, was released.
 She called it a "Z-grade cowboy movie in which the acting finished second to the scenery and the CinemaScope process", but it was popular with audiences.
 The first film she made after the suspension was the musical There's No Business Like Show Business, which she strongly disliked but the studio required her to do for dropping The Girl in Pink Tights.
 It was unsuccessful upon its release in late 1954, with Monroe's performance considered vulgar by many critics.

 In September 1954, Monroe began filming Billy Wilder's comedy The Seven Year Itch, starring opposite Tom Ewell as a woman who becomes the object of her married neighbor's sexual fantasies.
 Although the film was shot in Hollywood, the studio decided to generate advance publicity by staging the filming of a scene in which Monroe is standing on a subway grate with the air blowing up the skirt of her white dress on Lexington Avenue in Manhattan.
 The shoot lasted for several hours and attracted nearly 2,000 spectators.
 The "subway grate scene" became one of Monroe's most famous, and The Seven Year Itch became one of the biggest commercial successes of the year after its release in June 1955.

-The publicity stunt placed Monroe on international front pages, and it also marked the end of her marriage to DiMaggio, who was infuriated by it.
+The publicity stunt placed Monroe on international front pages, and it also marked the end of her marriage to DiMaggio.
 The union had been troubled from the start by his jealousy and controlling attitude; he was also physically abusive.
 After returning from NYC to Hollywood in October 1954, Monroe filed for divorce, after only nine months of marriage.